Seanm07/Leaderboard/README.md

 Compatible and tested with Unity 4, Unity 5 and Unity 2017.
 It works by sending GET requests to our server which runs mysql queries which are cached with memcaching and flushed upon submitting new scores.

+Wrote this as fast as possible so if there's any important information missing just ask us and we can help directly or add additional information to this readme.

 ## Setup
 - Import LeaderboardManager.cs
 - Attach it to a gameobject which will never be destroyed